lamp-io/docs/README.md

 lamp.io is a [LAMP stack](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) focused Platform as a Service ([PaaS](https://azure.microsoft.com/en-us/overview/what-is-paas/)) application hosting provider.
-That means we provide a platform for you to run your PHP code on, without you having to configure or manage any servers.
+That means we provide a platform for you to run your [PHP](http://www.php.net/) code on, without you having to manage any servers.
 For more about us check out our [About page](https://www.lamp.io/about).

 Here you'll find our documentation to help you with everything from getting started to scaling and advanced configuration.